-6 a) That, in relation to the way in which statutory and related decisions are taken by the administering authority, there is a clear policy on training, facility time and reimbursement of expenses in respect of members involved in the decision-making process.
-Fully compliant b) That where such a policy exists, it applies equally to all Fully compliant members of committees, sub-committees, advisory panels or any other form of secondary forum.

-Please use this space if you wish to add anything to explain or expand on the ratings given above:

-The policy is to ensure that there is regular and comprehensive access to training.
-In-house training sessions for Councillors were held in January 2016, January 2017 and November 2018.
+That, in relation to the way in which statutory and related decisions are taken by the administering authority, there is a clear policy on training, facility time and reimbursement of expenses in respect of members involved in the decision-making process.
+Fully compliant b) That where such a policy exists, it applies equally to all members of committees, sub-committees, advisory panels or any other form of secondary forum.
+Fully compliant Please use this space if you wish to add anything to explain or expand on the ratings given above: expand on the ratings given e policy is to ensure that there is regular and comprehensive ning sessions for Councillors were held in January 2016, Ja 0 a) That an administering authority's main committee or committees meet at least quarterly.
+Fully compliant b) That an administering authority's secondary committee or panel meet at least twice a year and is synchronised with the dates when the main committee sits.
+Not applicable c) That administering authorities who do not include lay members in their formal governance arrangements, provide a forum outside of those arrangements by which the interests of key stakeholders can be represented Partly compliant

+2018.
 Further ongoing training will be arranged.